Kallang River body parts murder: Sentence

 On 19 May 2006, after a trial lasting 16 days, in a courtroom full of reporters and members of the public, Justice Tay Yong Kwang delivered his verdict.

 In his judgement, Justice Tay refused to reduce the murder charge as he disbelieved Leong's claims of a suicide pact.
 Liu, who was "a lively, young woman in the vernal stage of her life", could not have a reason to commit suicide since she was not indicative of a despondent, suicidal person and had high hopes for her future even up till the day of her death.
-The judge did not mince his words as he admonished Leong for the cold-blooded nature of the crime and his lack of remorse, in which he had not only stolen the heart of the deceased, he also robbed her of her hard-earned savings and ATM cards, and then finally, and remorselessly, he deprived her of her right to live.
+The judge admonished Leong for the cold-blooded nature of the crime and his lack of remorse, in which he had not only stolen the heart of the deceased, he also robbed her of her hard-earned savings and ATM cards, and then finally, and remorselessly, he deprived her of her right to live.
 He also said that the calculated manner of Liu's death and swift disposal of her body parts did not indicate Leong as a man who was agonised over the death of the love of his life.

-The judge also stated that from all the evidence, it was more reasonable for Leong to have a motive to kill Liu rather than her consenting to it, as given the potential risk of losing the respect from his family, his job and reputation as a result of theft should the truth was reported, Leong had to silence Liu forever notwithstanding his feelings for her.
+The judge also stated that from all the evidence, it was more reasonable for Leong to have a motive to kill Liu rather than her consenting to it, as given the potential risk of losing the respect from his family, his job and reputation as a result of theft should the truth be reported, Leong had to silence Liu forever despite his feelings for her.
 It was also common sense in his position that from the CCTV footage, even if he disguised himself, there was every possibility for him to be recognised as the thief, which meant he might have to kill her.
 In his verdict, Justice Tay compared the case as a contrast to William Shakespeare's classic tragic tale of Romeo and Juliet:

 In the classic tragic tale of ill-fated love, the luckless lover committed suicide.
 Here, Romeo killed Juliet.
 The accused (Leong) stole the deceased's (Liu’s) heart, then pilfered her card and hard-earned savings and finally robbed her of her life.
 He butchered her after her death and took her apart.
 The deceased’s demise in the Geylang flat on 15 June 2005 was no spontaneous suicide.
 It was a horrific homicide.
 It was a most disgusting and despicable murder.
 Liu Hong Mei died a very cruel, heartbreaking death.

-As such, Justice Tay found 51-year-old Leong Siew Chor guilty of murder, and sentenced him to death by hanging.
+Justice Tay found 51-year-old Leong Siew Chor guilty of murder, and sentenced him to death by hanging.